aakilali/Cypress-Automation/README.md

 # Cypress-Automation
-This is my git repository
+This is my git repository,
 author: Aakil ali